Coffee Farming: Expert Coffee Land Management Tips

 A study comparing the effects of mulching and drip irrigation found that “both have a significant impact on coffee plant growth and photosynthesis, but the surface coating method is more practical than the drip irrigation method” (K. de Alcantara Notaro et al., 2014).

-This is quite true because coatings can be produced at a very low cost from organic matter.
-The increase in the rate of photosynthesis directly affects the yield of coffee plants.
+This is quite true because organic matter can produce coatings at a meager cost.
+The increase in the photosynthesis rate directly affects coffee plants’ yield.

-Plants grown with mulch, irrigation or nitrogen fertilizers produce a higher number of fruit-bearing nodes (MGR Cannell, 1973).
+Plants grown with mulch, irrigation, or nitrogen fertilizers produce more fruit-bearing nodes (MGR Cannell, 1973).

 In a coffee farming course for the Food and Agriculture Organization of the United Nations, they advise the following approach to land management (from Covering the bare soil):